 Groundwater Drought Index (GWDI)

-Ground water drought index derived from the ground water level which is measured quarterly (January, April, August and November) in a year by the Central Ground Water Board (CGWB).
-As we are monitoring the drought during kharif 2018 this GWDI of August month is taken as a representative one for this consideration of drought situation.
+Ground water drought index derived from the ground water level, which is measured quarterly (January, April, August and November) in a year by the Central Ground Water Board (CGWB).
+As we are monitoring the drought during kharif 2018, this GWDI of August is taken as a representative one for this consideration of the drought situation.
 Ground water drought is a distinctive class of drought resulting from the decrease in ground water recharge and the decrease in ground water storage and discharge (Bloomfield et al. 2015).

-The computation procedure for Ground Water Drought Index (Table 5) is as follows:
+The computation procedure for the Ground Water Drought Index (Table 5) is as follows:

 GWDIij = MGWDj-GWDijGWDimax